 Death and canonisation

-Elizabeth died on 17 Nov 1231, aged 24.
+Elizabeth died, aged twenty-four, on 17 Nov 1231.
 She was buried in the hospice chapel, and miracles through her intercession were soon widely reported.
 Konrad gathered a dossier of information on her sanctity and sent it to the Pope but died before her canonisation four years later.
 Her relics were moved to a new church of St Elizabeth in Marburg, where they remained until the Reformation, when Lutherans removed them to a destination that has never been traced.

 Elizabeth soon became a figure of devotional art, and there are notable representations of her by Simone Martini, Fra Angelico, Piero dela Francesca and Jan van Eyck.

-She is one of a number of patron saints of hospitals.
-The others are:
+Elizabth is one of a number of patron saints of hospitals.

 St John of God, c/f 8 March